 San Diego Zoo

-The San Diego zoo is a spot for animal lovers in Balboa Park.
-It contains over 12000 animals of more than 650 species and subspecies.
+The San Diego Zoo is a great spot for animal lovers in Balboa Park.
+It contains over 12,000 animals of more than 650 species and subspecies.

-Further, you can visit their website to know about the zoo’s hours of operation.
+Further, you can visit their website to learn about the zoo’s hours of operation.

 SeaWorld San Diego

-San Diego’s SeaWorld theme park is one of the most popular attractions in the area (and one of the most popular SeaWorlds on Earth), and all for the right reasons.
-The park isn’t limited to one or two activities but offers a whole lot of fun!
+San Diego’s SeaWorld theme park is one of the most popular attractions in the area (and one of the most popular SeaWorld on Earth), and all for the right reasons.
+The park isn’t limited to one or two activities but offers a lot of fun!

 You can roam around the park and get the best out of your San Diego tour.
 So, what are you waiting for?
 Experience the sea life, and have nautical fun like never before!